 The level of penalty charge is set by the Council within a range determined by the Government.
-The level of charge will be based upon the type of contravention.
+The level of charge will be based upon the type of contravention and these are detailed within the regulations attached as Appendix (i).

 This Council has adopted the Band 2 tariff that sets the Penalty Charge Notice at £70 with a reduced rate of £35 if paid within 14 days of the date of issue of the notice, for the higher level of contraventions.

 The lower level of contraventions is set at £50 with a reduced rate of £25 if paid within 14 days of the date of issue of the notice.

 It is the responsibility of each driver to park legally and there is generally ample opportunity to do so for every situation throughout the Borough.
-The driver must also observe and adhere to, any restrictions in place at the time whenever the vehicle is parked.

-Where a vehicle is parked in contravention of a prohibition, restriction or conditions of parking a penalty charge becomes payable.
+Where a vehicle is parked in contravention of a prohibition or restriction in waiting or the conditions imposed on a parking place, the penalty charge becomes payable.